Dean Heller: Energy and environment

 Heller has voted in support of the development of domestic oil, gas and coal.
 He has also supported tax incentives for renewable energy.

 Heller has confronted the former Trump administration "over its plans to reopen" the Yucca Mountain facility, a large nuclear waste repository near Las Vegas, Nevada.
 Specifically, Heller is against Trump seeking $47.7 billion in his administration's budget request for fiscal year 2019 "to restart the licensing process for Yucca Mountain".
 In a letter to the Senate's Energy and Water panel, he called the idea a "breach of state sovereignty", citing "health and safety risks and potentially catastrophic financial risks" involved with the project's approval.

 Gun policy

-The National Rifle Association endorsed Heller during his 2012 U.S. Senate run.
+The NRA Political Victory Fund endorsed Heller during his 2012 U.S. Senate run.
 From 1998 through 2016, the NRA donated $122,802 to Heller's political campaigns.

 Heller voted in 2011 to allow veterans to register guns bought overseas in the U.S. During his 2012 campaign, he hosted a campaign rally at a gun store in Las Vegas.

 In 2013, Heller voted against legislation to limit gun magazine capacity, ban assault weapons and to expand background checks on gun sales at gun shows and made on the internet.
 In the past he has supported more restrictive background checks but voted against them due to fear that a national gun registry could be created.